Ali2500/FilePacker/README.md

 ## Read Filepack in code

-Only a couple of lines are code are needed to read a file from inside the filepack
+Only a couple of lines are code are needed to read a file in the filepack from python code

 ```python
 from file_packer import FilePackReader